aerosol/wb/doc-food/docs/installation.md

 ## Install with Docker

-Because Elixir does not allow us to distribute cross-platform binaries, docker is the recommended way of installation for non-Elixir hackers.
+Because Elixir does not allow us to build cross-platform binaries, docker is the recommended way of installation for non-Elixir hackers.

 ### Build the image: